For Joe Ross, back on the mound after missing 2020, it’s like ‘riding a bike’

 So the early results were fine and limited.
 Ross’s next steps are to smooth out his delivery and shave down his time to the plate.
 He prefers to be around 1.3 seconds to limit base stealers.
 Or, should hitters reach and run against him, he wants his catcher to have a chance.

 But the main goal is to be pitching in Washington instead of Rochester or Harrisburg.
 One of Ross, Fedde or Voth will slot behind Scherzer, Strasburg, Patrick Corbin and Lester, should they all be ready for the season.
-And depending on who does, at least one of Ross, Fedde or Voth is then expected to join the bullpen as a long man.
+And depending on who does, at least one of Ross, Fedde or Voth is expected to join the bullpen as a long man.

 Ross had the rotation spot in reach when the sport shut down last March.
 Now, perhaps more than ever, he has to grab it and stick.